Netflix: Expansion into international productions and new productions, Co-CEOs (2017–2020)

 In January 2020, Netflix announced a new four-film deal with Adam Sandler worth up to $275 million.
-On February 25, 2020, Netflix formed partnerships with six Japanese creators to produce an original Japanese anime project.
-This partnership includes manga creator group CLAMP, mangaka Shin Kibayashi, mangaka Yasuo Ohtagaki, novelist and film director Otsuichi, novelist Tow Ubukata, and manga creator Mari Yamazaki.
-On March 4, 2020, ViacomCBS announced that it will be producing two spin-off films based on SpongeBob SquarePants for Netflix.
-On April 7, 2020, Peter Chernin's Chernin Entertainment made a multi-year first-look deal with Netflix to make films.
-On May 29, 2020, Netflix announced the acquisition of Grauman's Egyptian Theatre from the American Cinematheque to use as a special events venue.
+In February 2020, Netflix formed partnerships with six Japanese creators to produce an original Japanese anime project.
+This partnership includes manga creator group CLAMP, manga creator Shin Kibayashi, manga creator Yasuo Ohtagaki, novelist and film director Otsuichi, novelist Tow Ubukata, and manga creator Mari Yamazaki.
+In March 2020, ViacomCBS announced it will be producing two spin-off films based on SpongeBob SquarePants for Netflix.
+In April 2020, Peter Chernin's Chernin Entertainment made a multi-year first-look deal with Netflix to make films.
+In May 2020, Netflix announced the acquisition of Grauman's Egyptian Theatre from the American Cinematheque to use as a special events venue.
 In July 2020, Netflix appointed Sarandos as co-CEO.
-In July 2020, Netflix invested in Black Mirror creators Charlie Brooker and Annabel Jones' new production outfit Broke And Bones.
+That same month, Netflix invested in Black Mirror creators Charlie Brooker and Annabel Jones' new production outfit Broke And Bones.

 In September 2020, Netflix signed a multi-million dollar deal with the Duke and Duchess of Sussex.
 Harry and Meghan agreed to a multi-year deal promising to create TV shows, films, and children's content as part of their commitment to stepping away from the duties of the royal family.
-In September 2020, Hastings released a book about Netflix culture titled No Rules Rules: Netflix and the Culture of Reinvention, which was coauthored by Erin Meyer.
-In December 2020, Netflix signed a first-look deal with Millie Bobby Brown to develop and star in several projects including a potential action franchise.
+That same month, Hastings released a book about Netflix culture titled No Rules Rules: Netflix and the Culture of Reinvention, which was coauthored by Erin Meyer.
+In December 2020, Netflix signed a first-look deal with Millie Bobby Brown to develop and star in several projects, including a potential action franchise.